-Insects and bugs are unavoidable in the garden but it’s best for a gardener to know which insects are particularly useful and which ones are not.
-Snails in the garden can serve as food for wildlife; birds, frogs, and hedgehogs, and their compost would add up as manure for the garden.
+In the garden, insects and bugs are unavoidable, but it’s beneficial for a gardener to understand which species are helpful and which are not.
+Snails in the garden might be consumed by birds, frogs, and hedgehogs, providing nourishment while also adding compost to the soil.

 Snails can be friends and foes, but they are of more disadvantage to the gardener than it is of advantage to them.
 However, I find snails very cute and quite fascinating!
 So they’re not all bad!